knpuniversity/ansible/knpu/ansistrano/secret-config.md

 my RDS instance.
 But, it's the same idea.

 ***TIP
-If you decided to use Amazon's RDS - basically, you need to perform next steps:
+If you decide to use Amazon's RDS - basically, you need to perform the next steps:

-1. Create an RDS instance in Amazon Console by hand;
+1. Create an RDS instance.
+The easiest way to do this is by hand via the AWS web interface;
 2. Put its credentials in the Ansible Vault.

-Automate RDS instance creation is overkill - databases are not something that should be created/recreated like servers because they hold real user data
+You can automate the creation of the RDS instance, though it’s not as important because these instances are not destroyed and recreated in the same way as EC2 instances.
 ***

 Save this file and quit.
 We now have a new, but encrypted, file with those variables: